How To Reduce Packaging Waste – Does Food Waste Packaging Need To Be Plastic

 You can easily save your business money and boost recycling – by engaging Waster to look after your bin collections and other services such as grease trap cleaning or sanitary services.

 Check out the blue link at the top or bottom of this page.
+See a blog on can you recycle plastic toys here.

 Do we need this plastic food packaging waste?